 Equilibrium Recoveries in Insurance Markets with Limited Liability

-Keywords: bankruptcy problems, insurance, limited liability, partial equilibrium, risk shifting
+Keywords: insurance, limited liability, partial equilibrium, recovery rules, incentive compatibility

 Suggested Citation: Suggested Citation